Programs of Study

 The Purdue University libraries hold book and periodical collections of more than two million volumes, housed in fourteen school and departmental libraries.
 The Humanities, Social Science, and Education Research Library maintains a continuing acquisitions program and is equipped for research at the master's and doctoral levels.
 These resources are supplemented by the three million items of research materials held by the Center for Research Libraries in Chicago.
 Purdue is within easy driving distance of three major research libraries at the University of Chicago, the University of Illinois, and Indiana University, and Purdue faculty members and graduate students have browsing and borrowing privileges at all three.
 Further, Purdue’s inter-library loan system connects with hundreds of other universities.

 Purdue University's main campus is located in West Lafayette, Indiana, on the banks of the Wabash River in Tippecanoe County.
-West Lafayette and its twin city, Lafayette, have a combined population of 95,825 people.
+West Lafayette and its twin city, Lafayette, have a combined population of 96,736 people.
 The cities and campus are served by major intercity bus lines and limo service to Chicago, which is 126 miles to the northwest.
-The campus is approximately one hour's drive from Indianapolis and a little more than two hours by car from the University of Illinois and Indiana University.
+The campus is approximately one hour's drive from Indianapolis and a little more than two hours by car from the University of Illinois and Indiana University, as well as the city of Chicago.
 Purdue is the cultural center of northwest Indiana, providing a rich variety of film, theater, concert, and lecture series.